paulsonkoly/calc/Readme.md

 ### File evaluation

-If a single file name is provided on the command line the input is redirected from this file, in this case calc doesn't output evaluation results at all, for any output the program has to use the write function.
+If a single file name is provided on the command line the input is schemeirected from this file, in this case calc doesn't output evaluation results at all, for any output the program has to use the write function.

     % cat x.calc
     write(3)